intel/llvm/sycl/doc/KernelProgramCache.md

 `template<>  struct hash<std::string>`
 TBD: may be it is reasonable to use own implementation for hash function to avoid issues when different  C++ library implementation is used producing different hashes.
-But at first look it is not an issue because it may happen only DPC++ compiler/runtime change and that means change of SPIRV image.
+But at first look it is not an issue because it may happen only DPC++ compiler/runtime change and that means change of device code image.

 ### Core of caching mechanism